zlaski/loudgain/README.md

 4. loudgain works on the »one file/one program« basis, and the EBU speaks of an »integrated program loudness« anyway.
 So possibly embedded cue sheets are ignored.

 ---

+### How I handle APE (.ape) audio files

+1. Loudgain writes _APEv2_ ReplayGain tags to APE files.
+This is a format compatible with _foobar2000_, _Mp3tag_, _VLC_ and nearly all others.

+2. Per default, loudgain keeps other tags (ID3) intact, but I don’t recommend using these.
+The `-S` (`--striptags`) option allows to remove ID3v1 tags.

+3. In theory, lowercase and even mixed-case tags can be written into APEv2 tags, but duplicates with different case aren’t allowed.
+Applications should read APE tags in a case-insensitive manner.
+That’s why loudgain ignores the `-L` (`--lowercase`) option for APE files and only writes **uppercase** tags.
+   (Existing lowercase/mixed-case ReplayGain tags will be removed to avoid confusion and potential problems.)

+---